 Do I need my health care provider's OK ahead of time?

-If you plan to take medication while breast-feeding, it's always best to check with your health care provider first.
-Avoid taking medications that aren't necessary, such as herbal medications, high-dose vitamins and unusual supplements.
+If you're breast-feeding and plan to take medication, check with your health care provider.
+Avoid taking unnecessary medications, such as herbal medications, high-dose vitamins and unusual supplements.

 Also ask about the timing.
 For example, taking medication immediately after breast-feeding might help minimize your baby's exposure.
 However, different drugs peak in breast milk at different times.

 When you're taking medication, watch your baby for any changes in eating or sleeping habits, fussiness, or a rash.
 If you notice any change in your baby's behavior, contact his or her doctor.